 Strokes Are Common

-Strokes are common, as common as loaves of bread.
-Strokes are not rare.
+Strokes are common.
 In fact, they are too common.
 There’s nothing unusual or rare about a stroke.
 In every country around the world stroke is a major cause of disability.
 And a major cause of death.
 Of the millions of people worldwide who have a stroke, a 1 out of 3 die and another 1 out of 3 are left permanently disabled.

 What Causes Strokes and How to Prevent Them

 Getting stroke treated involves an element of luck.
-Preventing stroke is a sure thing, within your ability to control.
+Preventing stroke is much more of a sure thing, more within your ability to control.

 High blood pressure causes 85% of strokes.
 So, see your health care professional and have your blood pressure checked.
-You can use the blood pressure machine in your grocery or drug store.
-But don’t rely just on these public machines.
+You can use the blood pressure machine in your grocery or drug store, but don’t rely on just these public machines.
 Often these store machines are rarely calibrated and are not accurate.
 See your health care provider.
 If she/he says your blood pressure is high, get a prescription from her for the medication to treat it.
 And then take the medication.
-We mean, really, damn it, take it.
+We mean, really, take it.
 It’s amazing how many people get the hypertension medication and then don’t take it.
 Don’t think you don’t need the medication because you feel fine.
 You don’t feel high blood pressure.
 It’s called a silent killer.
 There are no symptoms.
 What usually happens is that the person feels fine then suddenly has a stroke.
 No warning.
+And about one-third of them die.

 Don’t smoke.
 It really is that simple.
 Smoking cigarettes, cigars, or a pipe damages blood vessels.
 The plumbing goes from nice, solid, like-new pipes to rusty, corroded pipes ready to burst at any time.
 (The proverbial “jury is still out” on vaping.
 It certainly does much less damage than any kind of combustible smoking.
-But, is the inhaled nicotine itself a risk factor?)
+But, is the inhaled nicotine itself, or other components of the vaping solution, a risk factor?)
 Smoking, in addition to aging your plumbing, also gives a person high blood pressure.
 The trouble is, the nicotine from smoking feels like it treats a down mood.
 And, nicotine is addictive.
 If your mood is too down without smoking ask your health care provider for a medication for depression.
 If you’re not depressed and can’t stop smoking, you’re addicted to nicotine.
 Find a safer source for nicotine.
 Smoking is the most dangerous way to get nicotine.
-Stop smoking and start vaping (electronic “cigarettes”).
-Or stop smoking and use nicotine patches.
+Stop smoking and use nicotine patches.
 Or, stop smoking and chew nicotine gum.
+Or, stop smoking and start vaping (electronic “cigarettes”).
 Do whatever, but stop smoking.
 It might not feel like the best answer to you, but you’ve got to stop smoking.

 When our CEO was treating patients at Scripps Clinic, an elder gentleman from Montana came to see him.
-He said that it was so obvious that smoking was shortening the lifespan of members of his family.
+He said that it was so obvious that smoking was shortening the lifespan of his siblings.
 His parents and their siblings, his aunts and uncles, all lived into their mid-90s, ranchers in Montana.
 None of them smoked.
 His siblings and cousins were all smokers.
-And were all, one by one, dying in their early 70s.
-Story told, from his point of view.
+And they were all, one by one, dying in their early 70s.
+Story told and message clear, from his point of view.
 He had stopped smoking.

 LDL Cholesterol, triglycerides, the fats (lipids) floating in your blood.
 While your health care provider is checking your blood pressure, have her draw some blood to measure your cholesterol.
 High cholesterol causes atherosclerosis, another way to ruin the plumbing of your blood vessels, weaken the walls, and set everything up for a stroke.
 If your cholesterol is high, there are now great medications to treat it.
 Get a prescription, get the medication, and take it.